roemvaar/cs_notes/computer_systems/c.md

 # C Programming Language

-1. C data types
+1. **C data types**

+int, float, double

+user defined (typedef): structs, unions, enums

-2. What's a pointer?
-What's its size?
+2. **What's a pointer?
+What's its size?**

+It's a variable that holds the address of another variable.
+In this way, the variable that the pointer variable points to can be modified indirectly.

+The size is system specific.
+Typically it has the same size as the processor word, e.g. in an ARM32 board, the pointers typically have a 4 bytes size (32 bits).

-3. Null pointer and void pointer
+3. **Null pointer and void pointer**

-4. Compilation stages - what happens at each stage?
+4. **Compilation stages - what happens at each stage?**

-Preprocessors, compiler, assembler, and linker
+- Preprocessor:

+- Compiler:

+- Assembler:

+- Linker

-5. Difference between a switch and an if statement
+5. **Difference between a switch and an if statement**

-6. Common problems - segmentation fault, memory leaks
+6. **Common problems - segmentation fault, memory leaks**

-7. C reserved words - private, volatile, static, etc. for both variables and functions.
+7. **C reserved words - const (in parameters), extern, private, volatile, static (functions, variables), etc. for both variables and functions.**

-8. Pointers to functions
+8. **Pointers to functions**

 9. **Libraries**